Eqis-Edu/OccultismPentacleTest/README.md

 Download and extract the folder "kubejs" inside your instance.
-Obviously you Occultism and KubeJS.
+Obviously you need Occultism and KubeJS.

 Some translation keys are still missing, or slightly incongruent.
 Most are very simple texts, with no history/lore.